tinymce/tinymce-docs/_includes/release-notes/new-features.md

 In TinyMCE 5.0 the **Silver** theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).
 Silver is enabled by default if a theme is not specified.

-The skin creator is coupled with the `tinymce.ui` framework, so it works with the modern theme, the inlite theme, and to some extent MoxieManager.

 ### Page Embed

 The **Page Embed** premium plugin allows inserting content from another source, such as an advertisement, on a Web page.

 This plugin is used to embed another document within the current HTML document and display this content, including scrollbars and borders.

-Using the Page Embed feature can enable including content like Google map or a video from YouTube in the website content.
+Using the Page Embed feature can enable including content like Google maps or a video from YouTube in the website content.

 The embedded content is an independent HTML document, referenced in the `src` attribute of each element.
 Hence it is a fully independent resource, referenced from the current document.